TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/01_lesson/do_now_301.md

 # Do Now 3.01

-Type the following code into the editor.
+Type the following code into the editor and run the program.

 ```python
 import random